Open Wide and Say “Ah”:

 Prior to having so many tests and testing methods or devices, practitioners relied very heavily on the physical signs and symptoms that patients would present.
 The next time your practitioner asks you to “open wide” you might better appreciate what can be deduced about your health before you even say a single word.

-Mouth Matters: How Your Mouth Ages Your Body and What YOU Can Do About It by Carol Vander Stoep, RDH, BSDH; Ianua Publishing, Austin, TX; 2011.
+- Vander Stoep C, et al. Mouth Matters: How Your Mouth Ages Your Body and What YOU Can Do About It.
+Ianua Publishing; Austin, TX; 2011.
 See also www.mouthmatters.com.

-- The Fluoride Deception by Christopher Bryson; Seven Stories Press; New York, NY; 2004.
+- Bryson C. The Fluoride Deception.
+Seven Stories Press; New York, NY; 2004.

-- “The Dangers of Mercury Amalgam Fillings” a video and report posted at https://www.foodmatters.tv/articles-1/the-dangers-of-mercury-amalgam-fillings as of March 28, 2012.
+- Buttar RA.
+“The Dangers of Mercury Amalgam Fillings.”
+A video and report posted at https://www.foodmatters.com/articles-1/the-dangers-of-mercury-amalgam-fillings as of March 28, 2012.